KyloIO/kylo-docs/security/KyloKerberosSPNEGO.rst

 Kylo
 ~~~~

-Kerberos SPNEGO is activate in Kylo by adding the profile
+Kerberos SPNEGO is activated in Kylo by adding the profile
 ``auth-krb-spnego`` to the list of active profiles in the UI and services
 properties files.

 Currently, if SPNEGO is activated, then the ``auth-kylo`` profile must be
-used as well and all Kerberos-authenticated users must be present in the Kylo user store.
+used as well, and all Kerberos-authenticated users must be present in the Kylo user store.
-Once activated the following properties are required to configure Kerberos SPNEGO:
+Once activated, the following properties are required to configure Kerberos SPNEGO:

 +--------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------+
 | **Property**                         | **Description**                                                                                                                                                | **Example**                      |